chrislowles/bog/README.md

 ```

 ## First-run Recommendation: Pull/Enable Jackett
-Jackett comes pre-installed with bog, for use if/when you want to install a Bittorrent client with Jackett plugin support, this is preferred when collecting public and private sources for torrenting.
+Jackett comes pre-installed with bog, for use if/when you want to install a Bittorrent client with Jackett plugin support, this is preferred when collecting public and private sources for torrenting as opposed to seperate search plugins for different services.
 ```bash
 systemctl --user enable --now jackett
 ```